mjtamlyn/ayb-notes/5-mysql-mariadb.md

 ## Origin of Maria

 Charm is not enough, can we succeed next time.
-All the original creators at there.
+All the original creators of MySQL are there.